 Hong Kong media tycoon Jimmy Lai, 2 others arrested on illegal assembly charges: Reports

-Lai, a self-made millionaire who has been a major financial patron of Hong Kong's pro-democracy movement, was picked up by police at his house, Cable TV and TVB News reported.
+Lai, a self-made millionaire who has been a major financial patron of Hong Kong's protest movement, was picked up by police at his house, Cable TV and TVB News reported.

 Apple Daily, one of the publications under media company Next Digital in which Lai is non-executive chairman, said he was accused of participating in an illegal march on Aug 31.